tasneem-badar/Cluster-Analysis-on-Indian-companies/README.md

 ---------------------------
 ## Data Collection
-The data for this project was collected from AmbitionBox, a platform providing detailed insights into companies, including ratings, reviews, salaries, and job openings.
-Using Beautiful Soup, a Python library for web scraping, relevant company attributes were extracted from the website.
+T

-The attributes gathered include company name, ratings, reviews, job openings, salaries, benefits, ownership status, company age, and more.
-This dataset formed the basis for clustering analysis, offering a comprehensive view of company characteristics to enable meaningful segmentation.
+he data for this project was collected from [**AmbitionBox**](https://www.ambitionbox.com/), a platform offering detailed insights into companies, including ratings, reviews, salaries, and job openings.
+Using **Beautiful Soup**, a Python library for web scraping, key company attributes were extracted to form the dataset.

 ------------------------
 ## Features